ruuda/picard-plugins/plugins/search_engine_lookup/docs/README.md

 ## Overview

 This plugin adds a right click option on a cluster, providing the ability to lookup the cluster using a search engine in a browser window.
-When you right-click on a cluster, the option is found under the "plugins" section of the context list.
+When you right-click on a cluster, the option is found under the "Plugins" section of the context list.

 ## Settings

 A settings screen is available in Picard's options settings, under the Plugins section.
-This allows the user to select their preferred search engine provider.
+This allows the user to select their preferred search engine provider, and any additional words to provide with the search.